John Graham (British Army officer, born 1778)

-Colonel John Graham (24 April 1778 – 13 March 1821) was a British soldier and administrator best known for founding the settlement of Grahamstown in the Cape Colony in 1812.
+Lieutenant-Colonel John Graham (24 April 1778 – 13 March 1821) was a British Army officer and colonial administrator best known for founding the settlement of Grahamstown in the Cape Colony in 1812.
 Grahamstown went on to become a military, administrative, judicial and educational centre for its surrounding region.

 Family origins

 Graham was born in Dundee, Scotland.
 He was the second son of Robert Graham, the last laird of the demesne of Fintry and 12th representative of the Grahams of Fintry in Forfarshire, Scotland.
 Later in life, John became the thirteenth representative of the Fintry Grahams following the death of his elder brother in 1799 and his father in 1816.

 At the age of 16, Graham was commissioned in the British Army, joining the 90th Regiment of Foot, which had been raised in 1794 by his kinsman, Thomas Graham of Balgowan (later Lord Lynedoch).
 Two expeditions to France in the late-1790s were followed by an appointment as aide-de-camp to the Earl of Chatham, who Graham served in the Netherlands.
 After three years on Guernsey with his regiment, Graham was sent to Ireland in 1803 and became assistant quartermaster-general.

 In January 1806, Graham was promoted to the rank of Major in the 93rd Regiment of Foot, in which capacity he took part in the Battle of Blaauwberg, under which the Dutch Cape Colony was annexed by the British Crown.
-Rapid promotion to Lieutenant Colonel led to him being given charge of the Cape Regiment, based at Wynberg, which Graham trained as light infantry capable of delivering outstanding performance in wooded terrain.
+Rapid promotion to lieutenant colonel led to him being given charge of the Cape Regiment, based at Wynberg, which Graham trained as light infantry capable of delivering outstanding performance in wooded terrain.